Childhood Disorders are a set of conditions with onset in the developmental period.

 Intellectual Disability presents with intellectual deficits and challenges meeting social and cultural standards for independence without ongoing support.
 In order to be diagnosed with this disorder, both standardized intelligence testing and a clinical assessment is required.

 Attention-Deficit/Hyperactivity Disorder includes a persistent pattern of inattention, hyperactivity, or both.
-If present, ADHD symptoms of inattention or hyperactivity can make it difficult to perform in school, home, and social settings.
+If present, ADHD symptoms of inattention or hyperactivity can make it difficult to perform in school, home, and social settings (See ADHD).

 Often these symptoms become apparent during life stage transitions like entering school or during major milestones.
 Many childhood disorders can include academic challenges and may require specific interventions in order to better function in their day to day environment (APA, 2013).